Tambaqui: Seed dispersal

 The tambaqui plays an important role in dispersing plant seeds.
 The fruit seeds that fall in the water are consumed by tambaqui and the seed is dispersed somewhere else; this is similar to what birds do.
 This consumption includes about 35% of the trees and lianas during flood season and these seeds can grow after the floodwater calms down.
 Compared to the younger and smaller tambaqui, larger and older tambaqui are able to disperse the seeds in a faster rate.
 The gut of a well-fed 10 kg tambaqui can contain more than 1 kg seeds.
-In general, more seeds are able to pass undamaged through the pirapitinga (Piaractus brachypomus) than the tambaqui, meaning that the former overall is a more efficient seed disperser.
+In general, more seeds are able to pass undamaged through the red-bellied pacu (Piaractus brachypomus) than the tambaqui, meaning that the former overall is a more efficient seed disperser.

 Relationship to humans

-The flesh of the tambaqui is popular and fetches top prices in fish markets in its native range.
+The meat of the tambaqui is popular and fetches top prices in fish markets in its native range.
 It is marketed fresh and frozen.

 Wild populations of the tambaqui have declined because of overfishing and many currently caught fish are juveniles.
 In Manaus alone, the landings fell from c.
 15000 metric ton per year in the 1970s to 800 metric ton in 1996.
 Based on a review by IBAMA, it was the 11th most caught fish by weight in the Brazilian Amazon in 1998 (just ahead of the closely related pirapitinga, Piaractus brachypomus).

 The tambaqui is now widely kept in aquaculture.
 It can live in oxygen-poor waters and is very resistant to diseases.
-In Brazil, tambaqui is one of the main fish species that is farmed and therefore important to the country's economy.
+In Brazil, tambaqui is one of the main farmed fish species, and therefore important to the country's economy.
 Studies of farmed tambaqui in Brazil have revealed a genetic diversity similar to that seen among wild populations.
 In fish farms this species is sometimes hybridized with Piaractus to produce offspring that accept a wider temperature range (colder water) than pure tambaqui.

 In Thailand, this fish, known locally as pla khu dam (ปลาคู้ดำ), was introduced from Hong Kong and Singapore as part of fish-farming projects, but has adapted to local conditions and thrives in the wild in some areas.
 There is also an introduced population in Puerto Rico and singles (likely deliberate releases by aquarists) have been caught in a wide range of U.S. states, but only those in the warmest regions can survive.

 Juveniles 2-3 in long, sometimes labelled as "vegetarian piranha", are frequently seen in the aquarium trade, but they rapidly grow to a large size and require an enormous tank.